 It's hard.
 It's hard to make music without someone saying "sounds like."
 That's why we leave it to those willing to hunger and travel.
-The Boxing Lesson, from Austin, Texas, starts off Wild Streaks and Windy Days with what I hear as a nod to the Cure (think
+The Boxing Lesson, from Austin, Texas, starts off Wild Streaks and Windy Days with what I hear as a nod to the Cure (think One More Time or The Fight from KISS ME!
+KISS ME!
+KISS ME! or any number of Fascination Street tracks) but it is in no way the only influence they wear on their sleeve.

 The Boxing Lesson have survived hunger and travel, recorded two EPs and one previous LP, Songs in the Key of C. Wild Streaks and Windy Days is their latest.
 At over an hour long, it is hard not to wonder if some material should have been cut for another EP.
 Some tracks tend to linger while some just don't seem to belong.
 Overall, the bulk of the songs hold up to any critics scrutiny.
 They are well written, well played songs that deserve to be recorded.